- The reality of the SAP Partnership Program is far different than what is usually presented.

-Both are monopolistic commercial vendors that have both captured public domain IP and spun it as if they invented everything that they own.
+Both are monopolistic commercial vendors that have captured public domain IP and spun it as if they invented everything they own.
 SAP and Teradata were involved in a partnership for the express purpose of extending their monopoly power.
 In my view, these partnership agreements should be illegal, as they form an anti-competitive barrier in the marketplace.
-Teradata is complaining about SAP’s anti-competitive behavior, but Teradata itself was supporting SAP’s hegemonic position by partnering with them.
+Teradata is complaining about SAP’s anti-competitive behavior, but Teradata supports SAP’s hegemonic position by partnering with them.

 These partnership arrangements are, by their nature, corrupt.
 And SAP has 14,000+ of them.
 Why are these partnerships between the entities necessary?

-In the consulting space, it produces large quantities of false information as the consulting companies becoming little more than bobbleheads and parroting whatever SAP says.
+The consulting space produces large quantities of false information as the consulting companies become little more than bobbleheads and parroting whatever SAP says.
 The ostensible purpose of partnerships among software vendors is to increase integration — but this could be better facilitated by directly publishing APIs.
 There is no reason for vendors to be scheming with each other and engaging in speech limiting agreements called partnership agreements.
-Teradata was silent for years, and could not speak because of their partnership agreement.
+Teradata was silent for years and could not speak because of their partnership agreement.
 I have not seen this commented on a single time that Teradata was bound from talking about what amounted to commercial abuse due to a partnership agreement.